Scalingo/documentation/_posts/platform/internals/2000-01-01-container-sizes.md

 - RAM: cf. above-mentioned table
 - Swap: twice the amount of RAM.
-- CPU access: high priority means twice as much priority compared to standard priority.
+- CPU access: all containers have access to all CPU cores.
+But higher priority means twice as much priority compared to standard priority.
 For example, consider three containers, one has a high priority and two others have a standard priority.
 When processes in all three containers attempt to use 100% of CPU, the first container would receive 50% of the total CPU time and the two others would receive 25%.
 - PID limits: from 128 (S) to 2048 (2XL).
 - Ulimit nofile: 10000.
 Maximum number of files an application can open.